The cycle of change

 Make sure a parent understands that change can take time, even with the right supports in place.
 A parent will need a support network and practitioners can start helping them build, repair and connect with people who can help.
 Developing a safety and support network, safety planning and case planning are perfect opportunities to bring people together to talk about keeping a child safe.

-Use the Circles of Safety and Support Tool when engaging with parents to explore who in their life ‘knows nothing, something and everything’ about their problematic AOD issues.
+Use the Circles of Safety and Support Tool when engaging with parents to explore who in their life ‘knows nothing, something and everything’ about their problematic alcohol and other drugs issues.

-Solution-focused questions can help reveal strengths and the times in a parent’s life that AOD has not been a problem.
+Solution-focused questions can help reveal strengths and the times in a parent’s life that alcohol and other drugs has not been a problem.
 These conversations are important for your safety assessment, safety planning and case planning.
 Some examples are in the table below.

-Exception questions provide parents with the opportunity to identify times when things have been different for them and AOD use was not problematic for them or their child.
+Exception questions provide parents with the opportunity to identify times when things have been different for them and alcohol and other drugs use was not problematic for them or their child.

 'Tell me about a time when you felt like drinking but you didn’t.'